Home » Regional Planning » Environmental Planning

 Plan Maintenance Process: FEMA guidelines require the NHMP to be adopted and endorsed by the governing body of each municipality.
 The process describes how local governments will incorporate the mitigation strategies into other planning mechanisms, such as comprehensive or capital improvement plans.

-2024 Draft Natural Hazard Mitigation Plan
+2024 Natural Hazard Mitigation Plan

 Appendices A-G